faeb187/vimrc/README.md

 # backup current .vimrc
 $ mv ~/.vimrc ~/.vimrc.bak

-# install my version
+# install .vimrc from this repository
 $ wget https://raw.githubusercontent.com/faeb187/vimrc/master/.vimrc ~/.
 ```

-To make my version running you need to install some dependencies
+In order to make this version running you need to install some dependencies
-(or comment out what you don't need, it's up to you)
+(or comment out what you don't need, it's up to you)...

 ### Pathogen